Boyle County High School

 Boyle County High School is a public high school located in Danville, Kentucky, United States.
 It serves nearly 900 students in grades 9–12.
 The school opened to students in the 1963–1964 school year.
-The school was created to merge the area's high school students into one school.
+The school was created to merge Perryville, Forkland, Junction City, and Parksville students into one school.
 Students came from four county schools that served grades 1–12 in the same building.
 Additionally, eighth graders from East End Elementary (grades 1–8) became part of the new high school.